pirovc/ganon/README.md

 `--bin-length` is the size in base pairs of each group for the taxonomic clustering (with TaxSBP).
 By default,  `--fragment-length` will be the size of `--bin-length` - `--overlap-length`, meaning that sequences will be split with overlap to fit into the bins.
 For example: species X has 2 sequences of 120bp each.
 Considering `--bin-length 50` and `--overlap-length 10` (`--fragment-length 40` consequently) each of the sequences will be split into 50bp and put into a bin with overlap of 10bp, resulting in 3 bins for each sequence (6 in total for species X).

 Such adjustment is necessary to equalize the size of each bin, since the IBF requires the individual bloom filters to be of the same size by definition.
 Building the IBF based on the biggest sequence group in your references will generate the lowest number of bins but a very sparse and gigantic IBF.
 Building the IBF based on the smallest sequence group in your references will generate the smallest IBF but with too many bins.
 A balance between those two is necessary to achieve small and fast filters.

+### --update-complete (update)

+By default `ganon update` will only add sequences provided with `--input-files` to an previosly generated index.
+Using `--update-complete` it is possible to add and remove sequences from an index.
+When activating this option, ganon will consider that the files provided in `--input-files` are an actual representation of the index to build.
+It will automatically detect sequences that should be kept, inserted or removed given the input files and the information contained on the index to be updated.

 ## Manual Installation